Char2sGu/layout-projection/packages/angular/README.md

 </ng-container>
 ```

+### Animation Trigger Events

+The animation trigger also exposes some events reflecting the state of the animation triggered by this specific trigger:

+- `(animationTrigger)` emits after the animation starts
+- `(animationSettled)` emits after the animation completes or being canceled

 ## Final Implementation

 With a few more refinements, this is how a basic list item layout animation would be implemented: